PedroGeometrias/NeovimConfig/README.md

 - Split Management: Opening new splits below or to the right of the current split.
 - Terminal and GUI Settings: Enabling true colors in the terminal, always showing the sign column, disabling error bells, disabling line wrapping, and setting the file encoding to UTF-8.
 - Backup and Undo Settings: Disabling backup files, disabling writing backup files before overwriting, disabling swap files, enabling persistent undo with a specified directory, and setting a column highlight at 120 characters.
-- Performance and Behavior: Setting the time for updating text, setting a minimum number of lines to keep above/below the cursor when scrolling, enabling mouse support, and setting the GUI cursor shape.
+- Performance and Behavior: Setting the time for updating text, setting lines to keep above/below the cursor when scrolling, disabling mouse support, and setting the GUI cursor shape.
 - Window Title and Font: Showing the title bar with a customized format, and setting the GUI font.
 ---
 ### Different and Easy Way of Setting LSPs